tarunsharma1/swachh_bharat/3DReconstruction/README.md

      Reboot after installation.

-To check if CUDA driver is working use the command nvcc --version This gives a response like,
+To check if CUDA driver is working use the command: nvcc --version
+ This gives a response like,
 nvcc: NVIDIA (R) Cuda compiler driver
 Copyright (c) 2005-2015 NVIDIA Corporation
 Built on Tue_Aug_11_14:27:32_CDT_2015